idealsparks/Country-State-District-Dropdown/README.md

 # Country-State-District-Dropdown
-Populating drop downs for country state district dynamically in php,ajax,mysql.
+Populating drop downs for country state district dynamically using php,ajax,mysql.
 Currently India is in the database.
 Looking forward to contribution from all for other countries.
 #Steps to run the script:
  1. Create Mysql Database "country_db"
  2. Import "country_db.sql" to the database